Fran Scott

 Fran Scott is a science presenter best known for her work on CBBC's Absolute Genius with Dick and Dom.
-She is the Clothworkers' Science Content Producer at the Royal Institution.
+Scott, who has a MSc in Neuroscience, is the Clothworkers' Science Content Producer at the Royal Institution.

 Radio and television

 Scott is a science presenter on Children's BBC, where she has presented How to Be Epic at Everything and the BAFTA-nominated Absolute Genius with Dick and Dom.
-She has also presented and appeared as a judge on Newsround.
+She has also presented and appeared as a judge on Newsround, as well as being a guest on Hacker Time.

 Scott has presented two BAFTA-nominated programmes for BBC2, The Imagineers and You Too Can Be An Absolute Genius.
 She co-presented Factomania for BBC Knowledge and has featured as science presenter on Channel 4's Sunday Brunch.
 Scott has presented How Dangerous Is Your...? for BBC Radio 4 Extra.
 In 2018, she became a judge on Channel 4's Lego Masters.